telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_listWidth

-Sets the value of the Gantts's listWidth property in pixels or percents.
+Sets the value of the Gantt's listWidth property in pixels or percents.

 #### Parameters